 Rewarded to golf clubs who have implemented a successful environmental project, with clear objectives and targets on it’s contribute to a better environment and are making sound progress in fulfilling the goals of the scheme.

 4. Operation Pollinator Award

-Rewarded to golf clubs who consistently deliver outstanding ecological habitat creation and management.
+Rewarded to golf clubs who consistently deliver outstanding ecological habitat creation and management to benefit pollinating insects.

 A winner for each of the three GEA categories and Operation Pollinator is announced at an awards evening each January during BTME in Harrogate.
-The three big winners are rewarded with a trip of a lifetime to Europe and the chance to visit some of the world’s leading golf facilities and sites of specific ecological interest.
-The winning golf clubs and runners-up receive considerable publicity in national and regional media in addition to their individual prizes.
+The three big winners are rewarded with a £750 grant to help fund further ecology and environmental projects at their clubs and entry to the Foundation Award in Amenity Horticulture course, (BASIS recognised).
+The winning golf clubs and runners-up also receive considerable publicity in national and regional media in addition to their individual prizes.